 Children who stay all day may pay for a school lunch prepared on the premises or will need to bring a packed lunch.
 Those children attending for only half a day will not eat lunch at school.

 You are able to choose any combination that suits you, subject to availability, and for those who are not eligible for the 30 Hours funding additional sessions may be bought at a cost of £12.00 per session.
-If you wish to buy extra sessions, you need to commit to a term at a time, and pay weekly in advance (or in full if you prefer).
+(As from 1st September 2021 fees will increase to £12.60 per session) If you wish to buy extra sessions, you need to commit to a term at a time, and pay weekly in advance (or in full if you prefer).
 Click here to pay online.
-We may be able to accomodate temporary changes to your child's attendance in exceptional circumstances for example if you move house or your working hour change.
+We may be able to accommodate temporary changes to your child's attendance in exceptional circumstances for example if you move house or your working hour change.

 We are also able to offer extended hours child care (Fun Club), at an extra charge.
 This means that our school is able to provide quality child care linked to nursery hours to enable your child to be in school from 8.00 a.m. to 5.45 p.m. if this is what you require.

 Applying for a place in the Nursery